 Noting the commitments of the 2030 Sustainable Development Agenda, he regretted that, while Member States agreed collectively to “leave no one behind”, “those struggling with mental health problems are still being marginalised”.

-He said: “The United Nations is committed to creating a world where by 2030 everyone, everywhere has someone to turn to, in support of their mental health, in a world free of stigma and discrimination.
+“The United Nations is committed to creating a world where by 2030 everyone, everywhere has someone to turn to, in support of their mental health, in a world free of stigma and discrimination.